gregversteeg/LinearCorex/README.md

 # Linear Total Correlation Explanation (CorEx)

-While this version of CorEx makes some strong assumptions: latent factors are linear functions of the data and we assume that the input is drawn from a multivariate Gaussian, the algorithm is fast and scalable.
-  It avoids heuristic assumptions about estimating connectivity (called alpha in previous corex work).
+What are the linear functions of the data that explain as much of the dependence as possible?
+This code implements a fixed point iteration scheme that gives solutions for this problem.

+Previous versions of CorEx worked for discrete data, and could be applied to continuous data with some hacks.
+This is the first truly continuous version of CorEx.
+While this extension required assumptions of linearity, the advantage is that the code is pretty fast since it only relies on matrix algebra.
+In principle it could be further accelerated using GPUs.

-Instead of lower bounding TC_L(X;Y), we are able to optimize it exactly in the linear case.
+Instead of lower bounding TC_L(X;Y) as we do for discrete CorEx, we are able to optimize it exactly in the linear case.
 It turns out that the optima of this objective may have an undesirable property: information about the X_i's can be stored in a super-additive way in the latent factors.
 In other words, to predict a single variable you need to combine info from all the latent factors.
 Therefore, we add a constraint that the solutions should be additive (information in latent factors about each variable X_i adds).